A&E Faked KKK Series? Klan Members Drop Bombshell Revealing What Producers ‘Paid’ Them To Do

 — Republic Buzz (@republicbuzz) January 1, 2017

-Since the docuseries was going to be tailored for television, there’s lots of speculation about whether or not any of the events would have shed light on factual occurences regarding the private practices of the KKK.
+Since the docuseries was going to be tailored for television, there’s lots of speculation about whether or not any of the events would have shed light on factual occurrences regarding the private practices of the KKK.
 Many social media users believe the organization would have diluted its beliefs to disguise the organization’s deep-rooted, hate-filled past, while the network would have fought to do the exact opposite while embellishing pre-scripted scenarios.
 But, nevertheless, people still aren’t convinced the fabricated show means the KKK isn’t a racist organization.

 Here are some of the tweets: